reab5555/OCEAN-Movie-Recommender/README.md

 ## Sample Data

-Below is a sample of the dataset, showing the aggregated Big Five personality traits:
+Below is a sample of the dataset, showing the aggregated Big Five personality traits (each movie represent a combination of some personality traits):

 | Movie                    | Ope     | Con     | Ext     | Agr     | Neu     | Year | Gender | Runtime |
 |--------------------------|---------|---------|---------|---------|---------|------|--------|---------|